zfoh/haskell-simple-install/README.md

 - Install the Haskell Platform from https://www.haskell.org/platform/#windows
 - See if your installation worked by either launching GHCi.
 That's your interactive prompt.
-- To run single Haskell Source (.hs) files you can use `runghc` from the commandline.
+- To run single Haskell Source (.hs) files you can use `runghc` from the command line.

 Try it out with the following hello world program: